-Some past garden projects include:
+Ongoing garden projects include:

-- Food Forest: The food forest was constructed in early 2010, as a permaculture area - shifting traditional garden practices to integrate principles and cycles observed in natural ecosystems.
+Food Forest (2010): The food forest was constructed in early 2010, as a permaculture area - shifting traditional garden practices to integrate principles and cycles observed in natural ecosystems.
 The goal was to create productive, self-sustaining systems that use water efficiently, build healthy soil and provide food for people, pollinators, and wildlife.
 Click here to see some photos of the food forest construction or here to see how it looked just a year later.

 Garden Shed (2009): The garden shed was built within 20 feet of the original Lakeview station on the BC Electric Railway that once ran between Vancouver and New Westminster.
 The style of the structure reflects the design of a typical station stop on the Central Park line.
 It is a three-quarter scale replica of the building that stood there from ~1900 to 1935.
 The ribbon-cutting ceremony was held on October 25th, 2009.
 Click here to see some photos of the shed construction.
 Click here to see some phots of the opening ceremony.

 The Garden (2008): The garden was started in May, 2008 with 22 raised plots (now part of the B-section) and a small orchard.
 Click here to see some photos of the early planning or here to see the early stages of construction.

 A map that transitions between the 1912 Goad's Fire Insurance Map (City of Vancouver, CC BY) and 2020 Imagery (City of Vancouver, CC BY) in the vicinity of Cedar Cottage Community Garden.
 There were several street name changes and realignments in the intervening years.